 New Client Paperwork for Children & Teens

-There is a short intake packet entitled “New Client Packet for Minors” that we ask each prospective client’s legal guardian(s) to complete prior to being seen.
-You can access this form by downloading, printing, and completing this packet here:
+There is an intake form titled “Informed Consent Form for Minors” that we ask each prospective client’s legal guardian(s) to complete prior to the minor’s initial appointment (this is in addition to our standard registration packet, which you can access here).
+You can access this form by selecting the hyperlink below:

 Additional notes regarding your first appointment: